thoughtspot/Snowflake-Query-Profile-SpotApp/README.md

     CLUSTERING_KEY VARCHAR(16777216)
 );

-Here's how to format the provided content about running SQL commands for the Snowflake Query Profile SpotApp, including SQL code blocks for clarity:

-markdown
-Copy code
 ## Run SQL Commands

 Create an empty table to insert the query operator stats for each query id.
 Replace `<database_name>.<schema_name>` with the database and schema where you want to create the query stats metadata table.